What is a Barrier Face Coverings Test?

 The following is a table of performance requirements according to ASTM F3502:

-Barrier face coverings should be assessed for biocompatibility to ensure the materials contacting the wearer’s skin is non-irritating and nontoxic.
-Cytotoxicity, Skin Sensitization and Irritation should be evaluated using ISO/ANSI/AAMI 10993.
+Barrier face coverings should be assessed for biocompatibility to ensure the materials contacting the wearer’s skin are non-irritating and nontoxic.
+Cytotoxicity, skin sensitization, and irritation should be evaluated using ISO/ANSI/AAMI 10993.

 According to the standard, reusable products should be tested new and after the maximum number of laundering or cleaning cycles according to the care instructions.

-Note: a leakage assessment is required and the manufacturer can report this through product design analysis self-declaration or they can conduct a quantitative test to supplement the product design declaration.
+A leakage assessment is required, and the manufacturer can report this through product-design analysis self-declaration, or they can conduct a quantitative test according to ASTM F3407 to supplement the product-design declaration.